NVIDIA/NeMo/README.md

 On top of fine-tuned checkpoint, you can run the evaluation scripts to evaluate the capabilities of the finetuned mT5 model on the following downstream evaluation tasks: `xnli`.
-Usually the task of finetuning and evaluation should be the same.
+Usually the task of fine_tuning and evaluation should be the same.

 The model evaluation must be performed with a fine-tuned checkpoint in `.nemo` format.